CAVE DIVING Why Thailand?

 Explore the last frontiers of our planet; CAVES offer excellent opportunities for training and exploration.

-Besides the Cave Courses we also run Mixed gas cave expeditions on a regular basis in southern Thailand.
+Besides the Cave TRIPS we run Courses like DPV, Stage and Mixed gas cave courses on a regular basis in southern Thailand.
 The caves in Thailand are perfect for new and experienced cave divers of all levels.

 Thailand has vast limestone formations and one can find throughout the country numerous caves to wander through.
 Some of them go on for miles.
 Most have water in them, but still doable without the need of scuba equipment.